Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 You're viewing the site locally in: Hampshire

-Supporting Toilet Training
+Toilet Training Made Easy

 Every child is different and learns at different times and in different ways.
 Most children are ready for toilet training between 18 months and 3 years old, when they can understand what is expected of them.
+By the time your child is school-aged, they should be able to take themselves to the toilet.

 Toilet learning means helping your child use a potty or toilet as part of their overall learning.
 By starting the process early and gently, when the time comes to stop wearing nappies, your child will already have some skills to make this transition.

-Extra parent tips for supporting toilet training:
+Extra tips for parents to support toilet training:

-Child with additional needs
+Visit ERIC for Child with additional needs

 ChatHealth Logo